A million plastic bottles are bought around the world every minute.

 Regarding plastic and health of the planet.
 You would have had to be living in a cave not to be aware of plastics’ harmful pollution – ingested by plankton and whales alike it is very problematic.
 Plastic bottles are mainly used as water bottles, and the fact that millions of people are drinking hygienic water is wonderful, in itself.
 But, do we have to use so much plastic in doing so?
 Are there alternatives?
 We, at Association 'A Future without Rubbish', think there are.

-For example, at the start of our project A Future without Rubbish, pupils at Wilberforce Primary School are given a stainless-steel drinking flask – if they keep if for the academic year during the numerous project activities, they will receive a diploma of their participation in the project.
+For example, at the start of our project A Future without Rubbish, pupils at Wilberforce Primary School are given a stainless-steel drinking flask, with the support of QPG Community & Sports Hub – if they keep if for the academic year during the numerous project activities, they will receive a diploma of their participation in the project.
 While keeping children always focussed on being hydrated and seeking to reduce our plastic consumption, we have played it ultra-safe – not with the breakable glass (the projects is in a school) but with the inert and safer stainless steel.

 But… but …. is that trying to solve one problem (plastic pollution) but creating another?
 The New Scientist has explained that “you must use a steel water bottle 500 times for its carbon footprint to shrink to less than that of a disposable PET bottle”.